How to create a team who feel inspired and share a sense of happiness at work each day is a question all hiring managers grapple with.

 Change the scenery

-Providing a change of scenery can prove incredibly useful in how to create a team that love the workplace you provide.
+Providing a change of scenery can prove incredibly useful in bringing happiness to the workplace you provide.
 These days, the selection of team-building exercises is seriously diverse, ranging from diving with sharks and laser tag to cooking classes and murder-mystery nights.
 Getting employees to think differently about work and how they relate to each other can bring renewed energy and focus to their daily routine.
 Off-site exercises can also bring underlying tensions to the surface, which may seem negative at first, but it provides a constructive environment in which to resolve any issues.
 By engaging a professional off-site facilitator, your results will be even more positive.

 Helping others can be incredibly fulfilling and uplifting, but trying to donate or raise funds on your own can be challenging.
 Ask your team to suggest a few charities or causes that are close to their hearts and band together to organise a fundraising activity.
 Whether it’s selling cakes, holding a wear-a-hat day or organising a charity walk involving your entire company, you’ll find that helping others can be a truly productive, positive way to boost team morale and help your people love what they do.